Pilskalns/Narnia-Guardian/README.md

 * **chmod** correct file permissions for your project.
 It could be `755` for directory, `644` for files. (**please commit here!**)
 * If it is your own code - walk OVER it ALL manually - check if it is escaped from form inputs, SQL injections etc.
 * Ask your hosting provider to assign new public IP
-* Pray God, that your super-secret files won't got stolen
+* Pray God, that your super-secret files didn't got stolen
+* google more about this issue

 ---
 # More N!B! - test it first - You could lose all your files